Denatonium: Biochemistry

 Denatonium in humans is recognized by eight distinct bitter taste receptors: TAS2R4, TAS2R8, TAS2R10, TAS2R39, TAS2R43, TAS2R16, TAS2R46, and TAS2R47, being by far to the compound.

 Denatonium can act as a bronchodilator by activating bitter taste receptors in the airway smooth muscle.

+In chickens, over-activation of the bitter taste receptors by denatonium (added to food) causes apoptosis of the jejunal epithelial cells.

+Detection by animals

+Animals are known to have different sensitivities to the effects of denatonium.

+Humans are able to detect denatonium at much lower concentrations than rodents.

+Dog taste receptors have much lower sensitivity to denatonium in vitro compared to human ones.

+Denatonium is recognized not only by human bitter taste receptors, but also by taste receptors from cartilaginous fishes (sharks and rays) in vitro, which diverged from humans about 462 million years ago and belongs to a different branch of the jawed vertebrates.

 Applications

 The bitterness of the compound guides most applications of denatonium.
-Denatonium benzoate is used to denature ethanol so that it is not treated as an alcoholic beverage with respect to taxation and sales restrictions.
+Denatonium benzoate is used to denature ethanol so that it cannot be consumed recreationally, exempting it from alcoholic beverage taxes and sales restrictions.
 One designation in particular, SD-40B, indicates that ethanol has been denatured using denatonium benzoate.

 Denatonium is commonly included in placebos used in clinical trials to mimic the bitter taste of certain medications.

 Denatonium benzoate is an ingredient in certain nail polishes and varnishes designed to discourage nail biting, as the bitter denatonium serves as an aversive.

 Denatonium also discourages consumption of poisonous alcohols such as methanol and additives such as ethylene glycol.
 It is also added to many kinds of harmful liquids, including solvents (such as nail polish remover), paints, varnishes, toiletries and other personal care items, and various other household products.
 It is also added to less hazardous aerosol products (such as gas dusters) to discourage inhalant abuse of the volatile vapors.

 In 1995, the U.S. state of Oregon required that denatonium benzoate be added to products containing sweet-tasting ethylene glycol and methanol such as antifreeze and windshield washer fluid to prevent poisonings of children and animals.
 In December 2012, U.S. manufacturers voluntarily agreed to add denatonium benzoate to antifreeze sold nationwide.

-Animals are known to have different sensitivities to the effects of denatonium.
 It is used in some animal repellents (especially for such large mammals as deer).
-It has been used to safeguard rat poisons from human consumption, as humans are able to detect denatonium at much lower concentrations than rodents.
+It has been used to safeguard rat poisons from human consumption, as human taste is more sensitive to the compound.

 Nintendo Switch and Nintendo Switch 2 game cartridges are coated in denatonium benzoate to prevent young children from consuming them, intentionally or not.

 Lithium button cells, which can cause severe internal injuries if swallowed, are sometimes coated with denatonium benzoate to discourage small children from swallowing them.

 The reverse side of a Duracell 2025 coin cell 2-pack sold in the United Kingdom, showing the Bitrex logo and an indicator of its "repulsive taste".
 The graphic is at the upper left side of the card.